 Canadian spelling is different.

-Canadian spelling changes depending on the usage of the word: "a boat licence" is spelled with a "c" when used as a noun, but is spelled with an "s" when used as a verb, such as "to license a boat" or "licensing a boat".
+Canadian spelling changes depending on the usage of the word.
+The noun "a boat licence" is spelled with a "c".
+When used as a verb or adjective it is spelled with an "s": "to license a boat", "licensing a boat", or a "licensed boat".

 Canadian boat licences use postal abbreviations - U.S. boat licenses are sometimes different